Salima Ikram: Career

 Ikram lives in Cairo and teaches Egyptology and Archaeology at the American University in Cairo, where she is a Professor of Egyptology.
 In 2017, Ikram was a visiting professor at Yale University for the fall term.
 There she taught the courses Death and Burial, and Food and Drink in Ancient Egypt.
 She was elected to the American Academy of Arts and Sciences in 2017 as an international honorary member.

 Ikram is the co-director of the Animal Mummy Project at the Egyptian Museum.
 Since 2001, she has directed the North Kharga Oasis Survey (NKOS) with Corinna Rossi, and directed the North Kharga Oasis Darb Ain Amur Survey and the Amenmesse Mission of KV10 and KV63 in the Valley of the Kings.
 She has also worked with André Veldmeijer of the Netherlands-Flemish Institute in Cairo on the Ancient Egypt Leatherwork Project (AELP).
 She co-directed the Predynastic Gallery Project.

 Ikram has an active media presence, contributing to articles on Egyptology in Egypt Today and National Geographic.
 She has also written for Kmt, a journal of modern Egyptology.
 Ikram has appeared on documentary series and specials for PBS, Channel 4, Discovery Channel, History Channel, National Geographic Channel, Netflix, and the BBC.
 She has been featured in over 30 documentaries and specials focusing on her area of expertise.
 Some of her television credits include 'Unearthing Ancient Secrets: Animal Mummies' on Sci Channel; 'Da Vinci Code: Decoded' on Channel 4 UK; 'Tomb Raiders: Robbing the Dead' on History Channel; and 'The Real Scorpion King' on History Channel.
 Tomb of Saqqara on Netflix, in which she featured, reached #5 on Netflix' Most Watched Shows during 2021.
 She has also served as an advisor on the Universal Pictures movie The Mummy.
 She acted in the 2020 film Luxor (dir.
 Zeina Durra).

 In 2018, Ikram participated in Tenerife (Spain), in the international congress "Athanatos.
 Inmortal.
 Muerte e inmortalidad en las poblaciones del pasado".
-During this congress there was an exhibition of mummies from different parts of the world, including the Guanche mummies of the ancient inhabitants of the island of Tenerife, with a technique similar to the Egyptian mummies.
+During this congress, there was an exhibition of mummies from different parts of the world, including the Guanche mummies of the ancient inhabitants of the island of Tenerife, with a technique similar to the Egyptian mummies.

 She lectures year-round at various conferences, museums, and more around the world.
 Courses that she has taught include Material Culture; Introduction to Egyptian Architecture; Research Seminar; Site Analysis; Art and Architecture of Ancient Egypt II; Culture and Society of Ancient Egypt; Death and Burial in Ancient Egypt; Cult and Society of Ancient Egypt; and Selected Topics in Cultural Resource Management and Museology.

 Her research interests include Funerary Archaeology, Daily Life, Archaeozoology, Rock Art, Cultural Heritage and Museology, Experimental Archaeology, Ethnoarchaeology, and Bioarchaeology.

-To date, she is the only female Pakistani archaeologist working in Egypt.
+To date, Ikram is the only female Pakistani archaeologist working in Egypt.